quartz-framework/www.quartzframework.xyz/src/app/docs/core/page.md

 ---
-title: Quartz Core
+title: Core Concepts
 nextjs:
   metadata:
-    title: Quartz Core
+    title: Core Concepts
-    description: Learn how Quartz Core powers the foundation of your plugin's architecture.
+    description: Understand the foundational role of Quartz Core in the framework architecture.
 ---

-Quartz Core is the heart of the Quartz Framework — a lightweight, platform-agnostic, modular foundation that provides the essential infrastructure for building robust and maintainable Minecraft systems.
+Quartz Core defines the base architecture of the Quartz Framework, a lightweight, annotation-based foundation that powers all module features without enforcing any opinionated logic.

-It is responsible for:
+It provides:

+- The structural backbone for all Quartz modules
-- Dependency Injection and lifecycle management
+- Lightweight dependency injection and lifecycle handling

-- Bean discovery, scopes, and configuration

-- Context bootstrapping and lifecycle phases
+- Modular context bootstrapping and plugin wiring

-Whether you're developing a plugin for any supported platform or even building your own extensions, Quartz Core handles the boilerplate so you can focus on your logic.
+By itself, Quartz Core doesn't offer plugin-specific behavior, instead, it exposes all the tools needed to build, wire, and configure systems on top of it.
+Think of it as the minimal runtime that other Quartz modules plug into.

-If you're familiar with Spring-like patterns, Quartz will feel intuitive — but without the weight or complexity.
+If you're familiar with frameworks like Spring, you’ll recognize familiar patterns, but stripped down for performance, clarity, and control.

-{% callout title="You should know" %}
+{% callout title="Heads up" %}

-Most features of Quartz Core are annotation-based and require no external configuration.
+Quartz Core is not meant to be used directly in most cases.
+It exists to support other modules like `quartz-beans`, `quartz-config`, and any custom tooling you build on top of the framework.
 {% /callout %}

-## Learn More

-Ready to dive into Quartz Core?
-Start reading [Quartz Application Guide](/docs/core/quartz-application).